pete-rai/flowfree-player/README.md

 The core logic for the game is provided by [Matt Zucker](https://github.com/mzucker)'s excellent Python solution.
 This reduces the board to a [boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), which is then solved using the [pycosat](https://github.com/conda/pycosat) solver.

+This application uses this Python solver, but wraps around it a way to "read" the board from the screen, feed this to the solver and then to convert the computed solution into a series of on-screen swipes.

 ### License

 This project is available under [the MIT license](https://github.com/pete-rai/flowfree-player/blob/main/LICENSE). _Please respect the terms of the license._